Hi-Folks/data-block/README.md

 ```
 ## Looping Data
 The Block class implements the Iterator interface.
-While you are looping an array via Block, by default if the current element should be an array, a Block is returned.
-So that you can access the Block method for handling the current array item in the loop.
+While looping an array via Block, by default, if the current element should be an array, a Block is returned so that you can access the Block method for handling the current array item in the loop.
-For example with the previous code, if you loop through `$data` (that is a `Block` object), each element in each iteration in the loop will be an array with two elements, with the keys `product` and `price`.
+For example, with the previous code, if you loop through `$data` (which is a Block object), each element in each iteration of the loop will be an array with two elements, with the keys `product` and `price`.
-If in the loop you need to manage the current element via Block class, you should manually call the `Block::make` for example:
+If in the loop you need to manage the current element via Block class, you should manually call the `Block::make`, for example:

 ```php
 $table = Block::make($dataTable);